suyash248/sqlalchemy-json-querybuilder/README.md

     'or': [other_criterion_1, other_criterion_2,....other_criterion_n]
 }

-# If there are `and` critera only, then they can be bundled as -
+# If there are `and` critera only, then they can be bundled in following 2 ways -
 filter_by = [criterion_1, criterion_2,....criterion_n]

-# Or then can be bundled as -
+# Alternative way to bundle `and` criteria
 filter_by = {
     'and': [criterion_1, criterion_2,....criterion_n]
 }